-● Risk factors: history of prior mole, primigravid state, southeast Asian / African / Latin American origin, extremes of reproductive age, Vitamin A-precursor deficiency
+- Risk factors: history of prior mole, primigravid state, southeast Asian / African / Latin American origin, extremes of reproductive age and Vitamin A precursor deficiency

 - Hydatidiform mole is an abnormal placenta characterized by enlarged, edematous and vesicular chorionic villi accompanied by villous trophoblastic hyperplasia